Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using a Magnetic Block Module
 *****************************

 The Magnetic Block is an unpowered, 96-well plate that holds labware close to its high-strength neodymium magnets.
 It is suitable for many magnetic bead-based protocols, but unlike the Magnetic Module, the Magnetic Block does not move beads up or down in solution.
+This module is recommended for use with the Flex only.

 Because the Magnetic Block is unpowered, neither your robot nor the Opentrons App aware of this module.
 You control it via protocols that use the `Opentrons Flex Gripper <https://shop.opentrons.com/opentrons-flex-gripper-gen1/>`_ to move labware on and off the module and with the :py:meth:`.ProtocolContext.load_module` method.
 For example::